Common Baby Rashes: Causes, Treatments & When to Seek Help

 Diaper Rash

-As the name suggests, diaper rash is a red rash, sometimes with bumps, that can develop on your baby’s diaper area.
-Affected areas can include the lower abdomen, bottom, genitals, and folds of the thighs.
+What does a baby diaper rash look like?
+Diaper rash is a red rash, sometimes with bumps, that may develop on your baby’s diaper area.
+Affected areas may include the lower abdomen, bottom, genitals, and folds of the thighs

 Eczema